tatsumoto-ren/tatsumoto-ren.github.io/blog/faq.md

 ### I have many bad habits due to being forced to prematurely output for many years in school.
 How should I go about fixing these bad habits?

+In an ideal situation you want to avoid premature output because the bad habits you form are very hard to get rid of later.
-What is usually recommended in this case is to go through a silent period.
+If you already have bad habits, go through a silent period.
 Don't output and listen a lot for up to a year.
+From my experience and experience of other learners, if you have bad habits, immersion alone won't fix them.
-To fix the habits that may still be present after a silent period study tongue placement and imitate native speakers.
+To correct the habits that may still be present after a silent period study tongue placement and imitate native speakers.
+When imitating native speakers, pay extra attention to the sounds in each word and record yourself to see where you're off.

+English learners should always check the IPA notations of the words they are learning to pronounce.
+For Japanese learners knowing IPA isn't that necessary, but pitch accent plays a bigger role.

+### Is it more efficient to stick to one genre/domain instead of jumping around?

+If you immerse in only one genre, you're going to quickly increase your understanding of the content in that genre.
+Once you understand a certain genre well, your overall progress in the language will slow down.
+So, sticking to one genre for too long is wrong, but jumping around many genres will result in facing too many unknown words if you're not fluent yet.
+Prioritize enjoyment over "efficiency".
+The fun cut to Japanese is almost always the shortcut.

 ### As a beginner should I study tongue placement and imitate native speakers or should I just listen?